Beba Veche

 Beba Veche (Óbéba; Altbeba; Стара Беба) is a commune in Timiș County.
 It is composed of three villages: Beba Veche (commune seat), Cherestur and Pordeanu.
 Beba Veche is the westernmost settlement in Romania.

 Geography

+View to the northwest (Hungary).
+The Triplex Confinium monument and the old border strip can be seen.

 Located in the eastern part of the Pannonian Plain on the border with Hungary and Serbia, the village is crossed by the 20°15′44″ meridian east in the westernmost point of Romania, called Triplex Confinium, where the borders of the three countries meet.
 Geographically, it is located in the Torontal Plain, at an average altitude of 80 m.
 The nearest settlement is Kübekháza in Hungary, about 1.5 km away, to which Beba Veche was connected in the past by a direct road.
 The nearest town is Sânnicolau Mare, 34 km away.
-The distance by road to Timișoara is 100 km; Szeged 88 km; Bucharest 641 km; Budapest 260 km; Belgrade 239 km; Vienna 492 km; and Subotica 100 km.
+The distance by road to Timișoara is 100 km; Szeged 88 km; Bucharest 641 km; Budapest 260 km; Belgrade 239 km and Vienna 492 km.
 The only access road to Beba Veche is the county road DJ682 Sânnicolau Mare–Beba Veche.
 The closest railway station is Dudeștii Vechi, some 26 km away.